Taxonomy of the Cornflake

 2018 | The Oxford Mail 'Cornflake art chosen for Royal Academy of Arts Summer Exhibition' |

-Other selections, from the Taxonomy can seen at the Mmuseumm, New York and are held in other private collections.
+Other selections, from the Taxonomy can seen at the Mmuseumm, New York Colorfactory New York and in other private collections.
 Reviews from the New York Times, Wall Street Journal and the Observer.